npn28/finrl_adopt_application/README.md

 We were interested in incorporating this model into live trading environment to test how well it performs in real-life setting, hence the start of this project.
 We did, however, made some changes in the library and in the model to adapt to our personal investment outlook:

+### Training
 - Used S&P 500 as our stock universe instead of Dow Jones for a more diverse set of equities
 - Added more technical indicators to the state space, including Bollinger Bands (upper & lower), SMA 30, and SMA 60 to existing list of MACD, RSI, CCI, and DX
 - Our initial back test showed sharp drawdowns during market turbulences, much more volatile than the paper's model.
 Hence, we pushed the trading start time from 2009 back to 2000.
 Our model was able to learn from more market cycles, resulting in improved Sharpe Ratio and tempered volatility during market crash periods.
-The trained agents will then be exported to be then used to train and validate new data coming in.
+The trained agents will then be exported to predict trade decision from daily data update.
-- Training period started from today minus 126 days (63 days, which is equivalent to 1 quarter, for validation period plus 63 days for rebalancing window) to today minus 63 days (validation period)
+- Training data comprises of 126 days, meaning it starts 126 days from current's date to current's date.
+63 days (equivalent of 1 quarter) for validation window plus 63 days for rebalancing window.

-- Validation period started from training period end date (today minus 63 days) to today.
-Thus, trading decisions will be renewed everytime model is refreshed and learn from dynamically changing most recent data
+### Trading
+- Data will be periodically refreshed and fed into model to generate trading decisions.
-- Initial turbulence threshold was set to account for data from 2000/01/01 to 06/23/2021
+- Initial turbulence threshold is set based on data from 2000/01/01 to 06/23/2021 and is adjusted dynamically as the model enters trading period.
-- Training and validation phases will incorporate existing trained models (like mentioned above) to make decision based on past learning behavior for new data.
+- Trading phases will load trained models (like mentioned above) to make decision based on past learning behavior from new input trade data and saved updated model again for next prediction time, aggragating its trading experiences further.

 ## Live Trading Environment

 Now that we have a working model which can make decision for us, we decided to implement the model in a live trading environment.
 One platform stood out to us was [Alpaca](https://alpaca.markets/), which has an a robust API and offers paper trading feature.

-We pipe our code to Alpaca using their API, then schedule to run every day during trading hours with hourly refresh.
-The output will show a table showing number of shares to buy or sell in the universe, which will be picked up by Alpaca to perform trading.
+We pipe our code to Alpaca API, then schedule to run every day during trading hours with hourly data refresh.
+The output will show a table showing number of shares to buy or sell in the universe, which we will be pick up to trade using Alpaca.